brennic/COMP2042_CW_BrendanNicholasSia/README.md

 # # COMP2042_CW_hfybs1BrendanNicholasSia

 # Introduction

 This is the README file for the coursework for COMP2042.
 The coursework involves performing maintenance on the provided JavaFx project for the game, Frogger, as well as adding extensions to improve the game.
+To ensure best quality, please use Java JDK 14.

 ## Setup
 Please refer to this link: https://docs.google.com/document/d/1FzJ66nfsK7Efu8TGITy5bQTGK_L6QkVI3VpJEp1CcFg/edit